Punctuation style, like necktie widths, changes over time. In the current

 I think a more natural phrasing would make “John Marshall” a restrictive appositive by eliminating the article: “secretary of state John Marshall.”
 Following this by “to be” or “as” would clear up earlier the ambiguity created by omitting a comma after “before.”
 My suggested punctuation of Vidal’s original sentence becomes:

 Some weeks before, Adams had appointed the secretary of state, John Marshall, chief justice of the United States.

 The better sentence, I believe, would be something like:

 Some weeks before, Adams had appointed secretary of state John Marshall as chief justice of the United States.But enough second guessing of the author of an otherwise fine novel!

 My point is that, although commas are sometimes redundant and, particularly when reading aloud, may slow the reader, they often are necessary to clarify meaning.
 (Some readers will, no doubt, find excess commas in both this sentence and the preceding one.)
 The author who omits commas gratuitously often does the reader a disservice and, potentially, requires of him unnecessary effort.
 Moreover, the policy of only using commas when they are absolutely necessary—Vidal apparently uses a yet more permissive standard—is error-prone and tends to make punctuation seem arbitrary and inconsistent.
 Can we please have more commas?

 Postscript: A instructive Joke-of-the-Day message from The Humor Network arrived in my inbox today.
 It contained a joke about a panda who ordered a sandwich in a restaurant, killed the waiter with a pistol, and left.
-It was explained that, according to the dictionary, the panda “eats shoots and leaves,” which, for the purpose of this joke, is interpreted as “eats, shoots, and leaves.”
+One could say that the panda “eats shoots and leaves,” which, for the purpose of this joke, should be rendered “eats, shoots, and leaves.”
+Many writers are inclined to delete the comma after “shoots,” but this is a bad idea in general and a very bad idea in this particular case.
 Commas do make a difference.